johannesvollmer/exrs/README.md

 ### Running Tests

-To run all fast tests, use `cargo test --no-fail-fast`.
+To run all fast tests, use `cargo test`.
 To start fuzzing indefinitely, use `cargo test --package exr --test fuzz fuzz -- --exact --ignored`.

 ### Specification